lisenkovkv/neuroscience/README.md

 [Neurosky](http://neurosky.com/) enables the most insightful biometrics in mobile and wearable devices.

+[Muse](https://choosemuse.com/) translates your mental activity into the guiding sounds of weather to help you find focused calm.

 # Books
 [The NeuroGeneration](https://www.amazon.com/NeuroGeneration-Brain-Enhancement-Revolutionizing-Think-ebook-dp-B07QMDKVJJ/dp/B07QMDKVJJ/ref=mt_kindle).
 In The NeuroGeneration, award-winning inventor Tan Le explores exciting advancements in brain science and neurotechnology that are revolutionizing the way we think, work, and heal.